M-imo/xkcdViewer/README.md

 **Notable points**
 * Pagination: Implemented to load more comics as the user scrolls.
-* Error handling: Network errors and data parsing errors are handled gracefully.
+* Error handling: Network errors and data parsing errors are handled.
 * State management: Effective use of Swift's state management with @Published and @State.

 ## Delay